jeremy-l-ford/spring-kafka-connect-starter/README.md

 ### Plugin Path
 If your plugins needs to be Classloader isolated, you can configure the plugin path and install connector/transforms.
 See https://cwiki.apache.org/confluence/display/KAFKA/KIP-146+-+Classloading+Isolation+in+Connect.

-## Actuator
+## Spring Actuator

 This starter supplies a health indicator the checks the connection plus provides details on the installed plugins.

+When using Jersey with Spring, the actuator endpoint can end up be served/filtered by the jersey.
+See https://github.com/spring-projects/spring-boot/issues/17523 on how to have actuator endpoints served by Spring MVC.

 ## REST API

-The standard Kafka Connect REST api is available under the configured
+The standard Kafka Connect REST api is available under the configured jersey application path.